 It’s clear that that empowering your customers with self-service videos is one of the best investments you can make in your customer-facing knowledge base.
 By replacing repetitive phone and email conversations with concise, friendly videos, you can save hours of your time and deliver memorable connections with your target audience.

 As the popularity of video content continues to grow, it’s important for businesses of all sizes to flesh out their video strategies now.
-To accelerate your journey, here are a few tips for making effective knowledge base videos.
+Help your customers help themselves with the following tips for making effective knowledge base videos.

 - Write scripts for your videos.
 When you set out to make a support video, you should always start with a script.
 It will keep your messages clear and concise, and your production process organized.